choderalab/drugforge/examples/ml_pipeline.md

 import json
 from pathlib import Path

-from asapdiscovery.ml.config import DatasetConfig from asapdiscovery.ml.trainer import Trainer from mtenn.config import SchNetModelConfig
+from drugforge.ml.config import DatasetConfig from drugforge.ml.trainer import Trainer from mtenn.config import SchNetModelConfig

 # Dicts for individual Configs.
 A lot of them can be mostly empty, as we're just using